manasvigupta/manasvigupta.github.io/_posts/2014-04-13-maven-and-sun-jars.md

 {% endhighlight %}

 <br/>
-But, what if you actually need these jars to be present?
+But, what if you actually need these jars available locally in maven repository ?
 For e.g.  I needed Sun jars for compiling and debugging log4j source code.
 You can read more about it [here].

 ### Handling missing `com.sun.jmx:jmxri`, `com.sun.jdmk:jmxtools`